AdobeDocs/experience-platform.en/help/data-science-workspace/real-time-machine-learning/training-ml-model.md

 ## Training a model using the Data Science Workplace recipe workflow {#recipe-workflow-train-model}

 This is the best method to use if you are familiar with Docker, git and packaging Python code.
 Using the Data Science Workspace workflow gives you the most amount of flexibility and freedom in creating your recipes.
-You can pull a base docker image and build your own docker environment, debug your recipe with more ease, clone prebuillt recipes to play around with any Data Science Workspace service, schedule the recipe runs, and much more.
+You can pull a base docker image and build your own docker environment, debug your recipe with more ease, clone pre-built recipes to play around with any Data Science Workspace service, schedule the recipe runs, and much more.

 ### Create a schema

-The first step requires that you have a data-schema for your dataset.
+The first step requires that you have a data schema for your dataset.
 A schema can be created via the Adobe Experience Platform UI or Platform APIs.

 >[!NOTE]
 >If you already have the data you wish to use ingested into Adobe Experience Platform, skip to [create a Python recipe](#create-a-python-recipe).